mikejestes/scheezy/README.md

 ## Database engines

 Currently supports mysql and sqlite through PDO classes.
+Sqlite support for changing or dropping columns is pending.

 ## API